 Number 1: Hannibal

-My brother and I were both surprised when we first heard that NBC was planning to bring Hannibal Lecter to the small screen almost eight years ago.
+My brother and I were both surprised when we first heard that NBC was planning to bring Hannibal Lecter to our televisions almost eight years ago.
 We thought “Who could possibly hope to successfully follow Anthony Hopkin’s portrayal of the iconic, cannibalistic killer?”

 Then we heard Mads Mikkelsen was cast in the role, and instantly got on board.